tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Attributes

-Standardized syntax for compiler/tool extensions to the language.
+Standardized syntax for compiler/tool extensions to the language, added information can be specified in a form of an attribute enclosed in double square brackets.

+More, including standard attributes can be found [here](https://en.cppreference.com/w/cpp/language/attributes).

 ## C++ standard library changes